ProjectFurnace/docs/MODULES.md

 - **id** (Mandatory, 64 chars, [a-z-_]): A module identifier.
 It will be used as the ZIP name.
 - **version** (Mandatory, 8 chars, [0-9.]): The module version.
 Should always be incremental and in the format XX.YY.ZZ
 - **category** (Mandatory, Fixed list of options): What category this module belongs to.
 Options are: *ingest, enrich, filter, action and sink*.
+- **runtime** (Mandatory, Fixed list of options): What runtime to be used to run this module.
+Options are: *nodejs6.10, nodejs8.10, python2.7, python3.6, go1.x*.
 - **core-version** (Mandatory): Used to specify what is the minimum and maximum version of the core this module will work with.
   - **min**: The oldest version of Furnace core the module will work with.
   - **max**: The newest version of Furnace core the module will work with.